UnifiedPush/specifications/specifications/android.md

 The distributor SHOULD NOT create a new endpoint if a valid registration exist for the token and nothing has been updated.

+The distributor SHOULD check the application contained in the extra is installed on the device and exposes UnifiedPush actions in its manifest.
+If the application is not installed or do not expose the actions, a warning about unusual activity may be shown to the user, and the registration MUST be ignored.

+The distributor MAY limit the number of allowed registrations per application.
+This limit SHOULD be over 1000.
+If the limit is reached, the distributor should inform the user and the next registration fail.

 ### org.unifiedpush.android.distributor.UNREGISTER

 The connector sends this action to unregister from push messages.
 The intent MUST contain 1 extra: